Learn more about our Book with Confidence and Travel Updates.

 Your tour continues to the Central Market Hall, the largest and most beautiful market in the city.
 This three-story hall offers plenty to do and see, and with the help of your guide, you'll have a great experience at the market!
 You'll see the local housewives’ shopping habits as well as the colorful Hungarian products — including strings of red paprika and garlic, Hungarian salamis, sausages, hams, and other meat products; fresh pastries; dairy products; Hungarian wines and palinka; and more.
 As you walk row by row to get ideas for souvenirs, you'll take in the vibrant atmosphere of this exceptional hall.
 Following your market visit, you'll transfer back to your hotel and your tour will come to an end.

-Disembark your river cruise ship in Regensburg and transfer to the Munich airport to return home, or head to Prague for a post-trip extension.
+Disembark your river cruise ship in Budapest and transfer to the airport to return home, or check into your Budapest hotel and begin your post-trip extension here.

 Important Notice:The above day-by-day itinerary is preliminary and subject to change.
 If changes occur while on tour, you will be notified by your Cruise Director or regional expert.
 In addition, should there be an extreme change in water levels, Vantage will do everything possible to provide either the included excursion or an alternate excursion at Vantage’s discretion.

 Please Note: Port times & itineraries are subject to change.
 Fluctuating water levels and winter weather may affect itinerary.
 All Christmas markets are subject to local traditions and opening dates and times are dependent on the local authorities.